Shade Palm Garden

 The leaf shape among this genus is quite diverse with many having pinnate (feather-like) leaves while others may be undivided or with a notched apex.
 These palms like consistent moisture and are great in low-light situations, being found naturally as understory plants in their forest habitats.
 One in particular, Chamaedorea elegans, the parlor palm, is a very common houseplant.

 Chamaedorea ernesti-augusti (solitary), C. microspadix (clumping), Tipuana tipu (tipu tree)

-The rocks with the fantastic shapes that are found in the shade palm garden are called concretions and are often composed of Calcite.
 Concretions are a mudstone, often formed in nearshore oceans or lakes where mud settles out and compacts.
-Over geologic time the mudstone is heated and compacted and often have random layers of Calcium Carbonate within that helps to cement the layers together and make them less susceptible to erosion.
-Madame Ganna Walska purchased the rocks from a source in Southern California and at one point they were all painted as part of what she called a kid’s garden.
-Snow White and the Seven Dwarves, Mae West, circus elephants and many other whimsical characters were represented.
-As they weathered, the paint all but disappeared.
+Over geologic time the mudstone is heated and compacted and often has random layers of calcium carbonate within that helps to cement the layers together and make them less susceptible to erosion.
+Madame Ganna Walska purchased the concretions from a collector in Southern California.
+They were originally painted as folk art figures, and as they have weathered the paint has disappeared.